 Revenue multiples are also employed in larger, more strategic acquisitions.
 Again, the goal is to put large, often one-time, investments in areas such as development into perspective and to uncover the true earnings potential of the business.

-Based on the factors above, amongst others, SaaS business valuations typically fall within the 2.5x to 4.ox of annual profit (SDE) range.
+Based on the factors above and others not mentioned, SaaS business valuations typically fall within the 4x – 10x annual profit (SDE) range.
 Obviously, this is a broad spectrum.
 If the SDE of your SaaS business is $100K, that’s the difference between a valuation of $250K and $400K.

 The four most critical factors determining the multiple for a SaaS business are: